>

 Posted by Sons Of Vikings on

+Thanks for visiting our blog!
+As a thank-you, enjoy 15% off your first order in our online Viking Shop with the discount code BLOG15.
 A Brief Introduction to the six styles of Viking Art The Norse of the Viking Age (circa 793-1066) were very artistic people.
 Unlike Classical artists who sculpted or painted as an end unto itself, though, the Vikings used art to beautify everyday things.
 They would chisel the prows of their ships into dragon heads, and carve spiraling designs on the gunwales.
 They would engrave bone combs and drinking horns, or carve walrus tusks into ivory game pieces.
 They used sophisticated metallurgic techniques to decorate weapons and make cunningly-designed jewelry.
-Sometimes their art would serve as an eternal memorial to the deeds of mighty ancestors, such as the many rune stones that dot the Scandinavian countryside.
-Other times, it would grace...
+Sometimes their art would serve as an eternal...

 read entire article